 Step 6 - Follow-up

-Double check on important things by following through.
+Double check the important things by following through on them.
 Strange things can happen if you are not aware of them.
 Paperwork gets lost, plans get changed, and people forget.
 If you have a system of checks and double checks, you will discover mistakes, have time to correct them, and minimize any disruptions.
 Following through may seem to be a waste of your time and energy, but in the long run, it pays off.
 You will spend less time and energy correcting mistakes and omissions made long ago.

 Getting people to accomplish something is much easier if they have the inspiration to do so.
 Inspire means “to breathe life into.”
 And in order to perform that, we have to have some life ourselves.
 Three main actions will aid you in accomplishing this: